-PA Public Utility Commission Approves Implementation of Wastewater DSIC -- Pennsylvania American Water is committed to providing high-quality, reliable wastewater service to its customers.
-This requires continually investing in our wastewater systems.
-One of the approved methods that allow a utility to accelerate improvements to its wastewater infrastructure (pipes, valves, laterals, and manholes) is through a wastewater Distribution System Improvement Charge (DSIC), which was approved by the PA Public Utility Commission.
-As a result, a small charge will be added to the customer’s wastewater bills to allow Pennsylvania American Water to replace more of its aging system annually, thus improving service to you.
+Water and Wastewater Distribution System Improvement Charge (DSIC) -- Pennsylvania American Water is committed to providing high-quality, reliable water and wastewater service to its customers.
+This requires continually investing in our systems.
+One of the approved methods that allow a utility to accelerate improvements to its water and wastewater infrastructure (pipes, valves, laterals and manholes) is through a water and wastewater DSIC, which are approved by the PA Public Utility Commission.
+As a result, a small charge is typically added to the customer’s water and wastewater bills to allow Pennsylvania American Water to replace more of its aging system annually, thus improving service to you.

 Federal Tax Reform Brings Reduced Monthly Bills for Most Customers